 Fig 17: Correct disposal of sheep carcasses, helps to break the sheep/dog cycle.

 Chronic coenurosis is more commonly reported in growing sheep aged 6 to 18 months where the signs develop slowly and progressively.
 Compulsive circling behaviour is commonly observed.
 Depression and head-pressing behaviour may also occur.

 Fig 18: Compulsive circling, head pressing and depression are common signs

 Many farmers may elect to slaughter those sheep fit for marketing for economic reasons although an 85 per cent surgical success rate for removal of the coenurus cyst can be achieved.
 Recovery after successful surgical cyst removal is rapid and there is a return to full neurological function within one week.
 Sheep in very poor condition should be euthanased.

 Control of coenurosis is by regular dosing of farm dogs at 6 to 8 week intervals with an effective taenicide (e.g. praziquantel) and correct disposal of all sheep carcasses to prevent scavenging by dogs belonging to the general public which may not receive regular worming.
 Foxes are not considered to be important in spreading T multiceps.

 One sided neurological signs are commonly associated with middle ear infections and ascending infection of the eustachian tube.

 Sheep with vestibular disease typically present with a head tilt towards the affected side and loss of balance such that they may fall over when stressed.

-A good treatment response is achieved with 5 consecutive days' treatment with procaine penicillin when the disease is recognised during the early stages.
+A good treatment response is achieved with five consecutive days treatment with procaine penicillin when the disease is recognised during the early stages.